Common Baxi Boiler Problems & Repair Advice

 For anyone whose boiler warranty has ended or is coming to end, boiler insurance could be well worth considering.
 This can be done easily enough with your energy supplier, but there’s absolutely no obligation to do so.
 If you think boiler insurance is the way to go, then keep an eye out for ones that offer an annual service and safety inspections.

 The majority of Baxi boilers come with anywhere between 2-7 years of warranty as standard.
 Use our complete guide to Baxi warranties so that you know exactly what to expect.
+To keep a boiler warranty valid, a service will need to be carried out annually, this means that you’ll need to arrange for a Baxi boiler service for every year of the warranty.

 Send us an enquiry today to receive free quotes for a new boiler and find trusted engineers near you with our free service.